 So what is something you should and shouldn’t buy?
 Below is my list of baby and children items that you should NOT buy for your baby or child.

 Drop Side Cribs – This is one of the biggest nationwide “ban” on these items.
-Drop side cribs pose a danger such as the side coming loose and the baby can become trapped in between the bar and the mattress, or risk having fingers or toes amputated.
+Drop-side cribs pose a danger such as a side coming loose and the baby can become trapped in between the bar and the mattress, or risk having fingers or toes amputated.
 If you already have a crib that is a drop side I would highly suggest getting a stabilizer kit from the manufacturer to prevent these injuries.
-Remember when your done using these cribs please destroy them any way possible, as they are illegal to sell or donate.
+Remember when you’re done using these cribs please destroy them any way possible, as they are illegal to sell or donate.
 I know I have personally seen a few of these in groups and I kindly told the seller this recall and provided information about this including this CSPC link.

 Baby Bath Seats – These seats have suction cups or attach to your tub or shower and used primarily for older babies and toddlers.
 These items are dangerous for young children because they post a drowning hazard should they baby wiggle their way out or trip the ring over.
 When bathing your child you should always give them your full attention and NEVER walk away (even for a second!) a lot can happen in that short period of time.
-Many manufacturers are offering a cash back or product replacement for owners of these recalled tub bathers.
+Many manufacturers are offering a cashback or product replacement for owners of these recalled tub bathers.
 Read more about the recall here.

 Sleep Positioners – Sleep positioners are one baby item to be cautious in using.
-These items like many other can cause a suffocation hazard, because the baby could roll and get stuck in between the two pillow like sides.
-While they aren’t especially recalled many officials warn against use of these items.
+These items like many other can cause a suffocation hazard because the baby could roll and get stuck in between the two pillow like sides.
+While they aren’t especially recalled many officials warn against the use of these items.
 One item in especially NOT to use would be the Nap Nanny because of the suffocation hazard.
 Nap Nanny Recall at Toys R Us.

-Bumpers, pillows, stuffed animals and blankets – These items should be cautious in because used items can contain bed bugs and other bugs thus costing you hundreds of dollars in removal costs and not to mention healthcare visits.
-Also these items should NEVER be in your child’s crib or bassinet because they pose a suffocation hazard.
+Bumpers, pillows, stuffed animals, and blankets – These items should be cautious in because used items can contain bed bugs and other bugs thus costing you hundreds of dollars in removal costs and not to mention healthcare visits.
+Also, these items should NEVER be in your child’s crib or bassinet because they pose a suffocation hazard.
 Dress your baby warmly at night, swaddle them or use an approved sleepsack.
-If you decide to use bumpers opt for breathe-able ones with mesh siding also these bumpers will collapse when attempting to stand are and secured with Velcro versus ties that can come off and suffocate your baby if they put them in their mouth (and they will…babies put EVERTHING in their mouths!)
+If you decide to use bumpers opt for breathe-able ones with mesh siding also these bumpers will collapse when attempting to stand are and secured with Velcro versus ties that can come off and suffocate your baby if they put them in their mouth (and they will…babies put EVERYTHING in their mouths!)

 Bottles and Sippy Cups – Many older bottles may contain BPA and those babies have been washed several times have a risk of bacteria or breakdown of the plastic.